-- Men who are confined to a hospital or psychiatric institution
+- Men who are in a hospital or psychiatric institution

 - Handicapped men who cannot function in public

-The government may prosecute a potential draftee who does not register with the SSS.
+The government can prosecute a potential draftee who does not register with the SSS.
 If convicted, the man would face up to five years in jail and a fine of up to $250,000.
 Today, the government is unlikely to take such extreme action.
 Instead, it encourages registration by withholding government benefits from potential draftees in violation.
 This includes federal financial aid for school, federal job training and some federal employment.
 Additionally, all eligible aliens must register before gaining U.S. citizenship.
-The SSS reports that in 2000, 88 percent of eligible men were registered.
+The SSS reports that 91 percent of eligible men (or 17 million men) were registered.

 The SSS will accept late registration, as long as the man is still under 26.
-If a man fails to register before his 26th birthday, he may be permanently excluded from some federal benefits (click here for details).
+If a man fails to register before his 26th birthday, he may be permanently excluded from some federal benefits.

 Registering with the SSS does not necessarily mean you will be drafted when a war breaks out; it is merely a system for keeping your name and address on file.
 In the next section, we'll see what would actually happen if the draft were reinstated.